Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning

 Let $r_{1:n}$ denote the reasoning prefix up to the $n$-th sentence, i.e., $r_{1:n}=s_1\oplus\cdots\oplus s_n$.
 To estimate the likelihood of each option $A_i$ given this prefix, we compute the conditional log-probability score:

 where $a_{ij}$ is the $j$-th token of answer option $A_i$.
 We use length normalization to reduce bias toward shorter answer options.
 We then normalize these scores across all options:

-The above quantity measures how the model’s intermediate reasoning affects its belief in each choice.
-We normalize these scores across all options to obtain a sentence-level categorical distribution:

-This yields a probability vector $\mathbf{p}_s = [p_s(A_1), p_s(A_2), \dots, p_s(A_K)]$ for each reasoning sentence $s$, representing the model’s evolving beliefs over answer choices.
-Sentence boundaries are detected using punctuation or end-of-sentence tokens, and we record these per-sentence trajectories for later analysis and supervision in the early-exit training stage.
+This yields a probability vector $\mathbf{p}_n = [p_n(A_1), p_n(A_2), \dots, p_n(A_K)]$ for each $s_n$, representing the model's evolving beliefs over answer choices.
+These per-sentence trajectories are stored for later analysis and used to construct the feature trajectory for the selective-sampling stage.